 Michael Savage Net Worth

-Michael Savage net worth and salary: Michael Savage is an American radio host, author, and political commentator who has a net worth of $80 million dollars.
+Michael Savage is an American radio host, author, and political commentator who has a net worth of $80 million.
 Michael Savage is most widely recognized for his radio show, "Savage Nation", and the related series of books he has released promoting "conservative nationalism".

 He graduated from Jamaica High School in 1958 and attended Queens College, earning a bachelor's degree in biology in 1963.
 After earning his B.S., he taught high school for several years in New York City.
 During this time, he worked for famous psychedelic drug advocate Timothy Leary as a keeper of the stone gatehouse on the Hitchcock Cattle Company estate, to which Leary had been given access.
 He hired him to the post specifically because Savage did not use LSD.
 Savage holds a Ph.
 D. from the University of California, Berkeley in nutritional ethnomedicine and master's degrees in medical botany and medical anthropology from the University of Hawaii.

 In 1994, Savage's manuscript about illegal immigration was rejected by publishers.
 This prompted him to record a demo tape with a mock radio talk host about the contents of his work.
 He mailed the tape to 250 radio stations across the country in an attempt to change the course of his career and become a radio talk show host.
 In March 1994, Savage began his radio career on San Francisco's KGO as a fill-in host for liberal Ray Taliaferro's overnight show.
 At the time, Savage's slogan was "To the right of Rush and to the left of God."
 The show quickly became a local hit.